 - Dilated pores

 Besides addressing these specific concerns, microneedling enhances the skin’s overall texture.
-You might also want to ask about our J-Plasma® skin resurfacing treatment as an alternative to microneedling.
+You might also want to ask about our Renuvion® skin tightening treatment (formerly called J-Plasma®) as an alternative to microneedling for firmer and tighter skin.

 What Can You Expect After Microneedling?